Noncommutative Kn\"orrer's periodicity theorem and noncommutative quadric hypersurfaces: Introduction

 In \cite{Ei}, Eisenbud showed the factor category $\uMF_S(f):= \MF_S(f)/\add\{(1,f), (f,1)\}$ of the category $\MF_S(f)$ of matrix factorizations of $f$ is equivalent to the stable category $\uCM(S/(f))$ of maximal Cohen-Macaulay $S/(f)$-modules (\cite[Section 6]{Ei}, see also \cite[Theorem 7.4]{Y}).
 By this equivalence, we can apply the theory of (reduced) matrix factorizations to the representation theory of Cohen-Macaulay modules (with no free summand) over hypersurfaces.
 In \cite{Kn}, Kn\"orrer proved the following famous theorem, which is now called Kn\"orrer's periodicity theorem:

 \begin{theorem}[{\cite[Theorem 3.1]{Kn}, see also \cite[Theorem 12.10]{Y}}] Let $S= k[[x_1,\dots,x_n]]$ and $0 \neq f \in (x_1,\dots,x_n)^2$.
 Then

 \end{theorem}

 Kn\"orrer's periodicity theorem plays an essential role in representation theory of Cohen-Macaulay modules over Gorenstein rings.
 For example, using Kn\"orrer's periodicity theorem, we can show that arbitrary dimensional simple singularities are of finite Cohen-Macaulay representation type.
-Furthermore, matrix factorizations are related to several areas of mathematics, including singularity category, Calabi-Yau category, Khovanov-Rozansky homology, and homological mirror symmetry.
+Furthermore, matrix factorizations are related to several areas of mathematics, including singularity categories, Calabi-Yau categories, Khovanov-Rozansky homology, and homological mirror symmetry.

 In this paper, to study noncommutative hypersurfaces, which are important objects in noncommutative algebraic geometry, we present some noncommutative graded versions of Kn\"orrer's periodicity theorem.
 The notion of noncommutative (graded) matrix factorizations was introduced in \cite{MU}.
 In terms of noncommutative graded matrix factorizations, the category $\uNMF^{\ZZ}_S(f)$ can be defined, and a noncommutative graded analogue of Eisenbud's result was obtained as follows: